Gonmora41/Data_Cleaning_in_SQL/README.md

 df.to_csv(r'Path',index = False)

 ```
-Turned out that I was missing writing the full path with the file included at the end.
+Turned out that I was missing writing the full path (file included).
 Since I couldn't fix it at the time, I came up with a different code:

 ```Python
 import pandas as pd